mxhbl/NautyGraphs.jl/README.md

 # NautyGraphs.jl
-NautyGraphs.jl is a simple Julia interface to _nauty_ that allows for efficient isomorphism checking and canonical labeling of vertex-labeled graphs.
+NautyGraphs.jl is a simple Julia interface to _nauty_ that allows for efficient isomorphism checking, canonical labeling, and hashing of vertex-labeled graphs.
 ## Installation
 To install NautyGraphs.jl from the Julia REPL, enter `]` to enter Pkg mode, and then run
 ```